The Real Threat of Wet Brain SyndromeYou are here:

-Some people who are addicted to alcohol are known as “high functioning” which means they continue to take care of themselves and their life responsibilities even as they become increasingly abusive with alcohol.
-Others alcoholics find themselves completely consumed by alcohol.
+Some addicted to alcohol is known as “high functioning,” which means they continue to take care of themselves and their life responsibilities even as they become increasingly abusive with alcohol.
+Other alcoholics find themselves completely consumed by alcohol.
 Everything else in their life ceases to matter.
 Health, wellness, relationships, money- in varying degrees and forms, alcohol becomes their primary source of life.
 Drinkers who stop eating, stop exercising, or taking care of themselves in any way run the risk of developing Wernicke-Korsakoff syndrome, commonly referred to as “wet brain syndrome.”

 What is Wet Brain?

-According to American Addiction Centers¹, the definition of wet brain is: “…a form of brain damage that results from repeat and heavy exposure to alcohol”.
+According to American Addiction Centers¹, the wet brain’s definition is: “…a form of brain damage that results from repeat and heavy alcohol exposure”.

 What Causes Wet Brain?